techidaily/site-unlock-android/source/_posts/in-2024-remove-the-lock-screen-fingerprint-of-your-honor-magic5-ultimate-by-drfone-android.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## Useful Methods to Bypass Fingerprint Lock

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/yDuvbv0QOYI?si=byottcEM_Rrvi4EL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OdlXe5RELW0?si=Iz1H1QnLQVw-Eu3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Useful Methods to Bypass Fingerprint Lock

 ### 1\.
 Restart your Phone